-Astronauts replacing old batteries in 1st of 5 spacewalks
+Astronauts replace old batteries in 1st of 5 spacewalks

 CAPE CANAVERAL, Fla.
-(AP) — Astronauts kicked off the first of five spacewalks to replace old batteries at the International Space Station on Sunday.
+(AP) — Astronauts hustled through the first of five spacewalks to replace old batteries at the International Space Station on Sunday.

-Christina Koch and Andrew Morgan had to remove a pair of old batteries and install a new one delivered just a week ago.
-These new lithium-ion batteries are so powerful that only one is needed for every two old ones, which are original to the orbiting lab.
+Christina Koch and Andrew Morgan removed three old batteries and installed two new ones delivered just a week ago, getting a jump on future work.
+These new lithium-ion batteries are so powerful that only one is needed for every two old ones.

+“Awesome work today.
+We have made great progress,” Mission Control radioed.
+Koch replied: “It has been a wonderful day … we look forward to the rest of the series.”

+Koch and Morgan will venture back out Friday for more battery work 250 miles (400 kilometers) up.

 The 400-pound (180-kilogram) batteries — half the size of a refrigerator — are part of the space station’s solar power network.
-Astronauts have been upgrading them since 2017.
-They’re halfway done.
+Astronauts have been upgrading them since 2017 and are now more than halfway done.
+The old ones are 10 years old; the new ones are expected to last until the end of the space station’s life, providing vital power on the night side of the Earth.

 These latest battery swaps are especially difficult given the extreme location on the station’s sprawling frame.
-It’s too far for the 58-foot (17-meter) robot arm to reach, forcing Koch and Morgan to lug the batteries back and forth themselves.
+It’s too far for the 58-foot (17-meter) robot arm to reach, forcing astronauts to lug the batteries back and forth themselves.
 That’s why so many spacewalks are needed this time to replace 12 old nickel-hydrogen batteries with six new lithium-ion versions.

-Morgan savored a South American sunrise as the spacewalk got underway.
-“Oh my goodness,” he said.
-“Pretty awesome.”
-Half an hour later, as the station soared 250 miles (400 kilometers) above the Mediterranean, Koch asked, “What are we flying over?
-It’s beautiful.”
+Koch and Morgan took turns holding each battery as they made their way, inchworm style, along the structure.
+The batteries were so bulky that it blocked the spacewalkers’ views of one another, prompting constant updates.
+“I am right next to you,” Koch said at one point.
+“I have the battery,” Morgan replied.
+Then Koch had the battery, and so it went until the job was complete.

+They ended up plugging in two new batteries, one more than anticipated, and removing an extra old one.

 NASA plans to wrap up the five battery spacewalks this month, followed by a Russian spacewalk.
 Then five more U.S.-Italian spacewalks will be conducted in November and December to fix a key science instrument.
 NASA is calling it a “spacewalk bonanza.”